 Charlemagne’s Economic Policies

-As the large amounts of silver poured into the Carolingian Empire in the late eight century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized in order to prevent counterfeiting, fraud, and the black market.
+As the large amounts of silver poured into the Carolingian Empire in the late eighth century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
 Charlemagne established royal mints and a system by which all coins were minted according to a mean weight, both of which drastically cut down on counterfeiting.
-Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of denomination.
-For instance, twenty shillings equaled one pound and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
+Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of the denomination.
+For instance, twenty shillings equaled one pound, and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
 The emperor also introduced severe penalties for counterfeiting and refusals to accept officially minted money.

 - James, Edward.
 “The Northern World in the Dark Ages, 400-900.”
 In The Oxford History of Medieval Europe.
 Edited by George Holmes.
 (Oxford: Oxford University Press, 2001), p.
 65